LuisGC/programming_languages_governance/README.md

-Governance in Programming Languages
+Concerning Governance in Programming Languages
 ====

-Technical Presentation (in English) about **Governance in Programming Languages** by [Luis García Castro](https://github.com/LuisGC)
+Presentation (in English) about **Concerning Governance in Programming Languages** by [Luis García Castro](https://github.com/LuisGC)

+View in GitHub-Pages: [Concerning Governance in Programming Languages] (https://luisgc.github.com/programming_languages_governance)

 # Content